Portrait einer Person mit militärischer Ausrüstung, einer Gasmaske und einer TILO befestigt am Helm.

 Oxygen self-rescuer K-SB30

-View details
+View all details

 Sauerstoffselbsretter K-SB60 - Frontalansicht